Every Last Detail

 All guest tents provide plush robes, slippers, spa slippers, hair dryer, all-natural amenities (shampoo, lotion, conditioner, cotton balls, q-tips), all-natural sunscreen (for children and adults), all-natural insect repellant lotion and spray, ultra-fluffy white towels, and laundry service.

 The gear room provides rain pants and jackets, rain boots, umbrellas, hats, gloves, floater suits for whale watching and ocean fishing, life jackets, wet suits for surfing and stand up paddle boarding, fishing gear and waders in all sizes for all ages – tiny to extra, extra large.

 The tack room in the lower barn provides excellent quality riding boots and helmets for men and women and all ages.
 Mountain bikes and helmets in all sizes can be found under the carving tent.

-Our Force of Nature retail shop carries a nice selection of outerwear, fleece, base layers, and accessory items from celebrated Canadian outerwear designer Arc’teryx, plus keepsake items like backpacks, water bottles, books, specialty tea, all-natural skincare, and jewelry.
-The take-home favourite is Pastry Chef Merri Schwartz’s trio of housemade rainforest chocolate bars, namely: spruce tips and wild blueberries, milk chocolate and Tofino sea salt, and nothing but dark chocolate.
+Our Wild Retreat gift shop carries a nice selection of outerwear, fleece, base layers, and accessory items from celebrated Canadian outerwear designer Arc’teryx, plus keepsake items like water bottles, books, specialty tea, all-natural skincare, and jewelry.
 And because it’s a long swim to the Tofino Co-op, a self-serve mini bar of complimentary toiletries and personal items is open during shop hours – just in case you forgot something.